c6o/docs/content/guides/firstapp.md

 Any existing Kubernetes *application* can become a *CodeZero Application*.
 Unlike Kubernetes *deployments*, *services* and *Persistent Volumes*, *applications* are not a first-class resource type in Kubernetes.
 CodeZero treats applications as first class resources within Kubernetes so that they can become *Cloud Applications* in any cloud where Kubernetes is available.

-In order to turn any Kubernetes application into a *Cloud Application*, the application needs to be published to CodeZero's Marketplace so that it can be installed and used by end users using the CodeZero operating system to access them in the cloud.
+In order to turn any Kubernetes application into a *Cloud Application*, only the application's manifest needs to be published to CodeZero's Marketplace so that it can be installed and used by end users using the CodeZero operating system to access them in the cloud.
+(Your application, and other information about, it will be picked up from the docker and npm registries where it is publically available).

 To become a Cloud Application, you need to: